How is a PTSD diagnosis made?

-For a person to be diagnosed with PTSD, at least one stressor is required.
-Stressors, as determined by the DSM-5, include being exposed to threatened death, actual or threatened serious injury, or actual or threatened sexual violence.
-Examples are direct exposure, witnessing a trauma, or learning that a relative or close friend was exposed to a trauma.
+A PTSD diagnosis requires exposure to at least one trauma.
+Traumas include being exposed to threatened death, actual or threatened serious injury, or actual or threatened sexual violence.
+Examples are direct exposure, witnessing a trauma, or learning that a relative or close friend was exposed.

-At least one “intrusion” symptom is required for a diagnosis of PTSD.
-These symptoms include unwanted and upsetting memories, nightmares, flashbacks, and emotional distress and/or physical reactivity after exposure to reminders.
-At least one “avoidance” symptom is required.
-These include avoidance of trauma-related thoughts or feelings and/or avoidance of trauma-related external reminders.
+At least one “intrusion” symptom is required for a PTSD diagnosis.
+These symptoms include unwanted and upsetting memories, nightmares, flashbacks, and emotional distress or physical reactions following reminders.
+At least one “avoidance” symptom is also required for a PTSD diagnosis.
+These symptoms include avoidance of trauma-related thoughts or feelings, and/or avoidance of trauma-related reminders.
 At least two “negative alterations in cognitions and mood” are required.
-These include negative thoughts or feelings that began or worsened after the trauma, an inability to recall key features of the trauma, overly negative thoughts and assumptions about oneself or the world, exaggerated blame of self or others for causing the trauma, negative affect, decreased interest in activities, feeling isolated, and difficulty experiencing positive affect.
-Finally, there needs to be at least two “hyperarousal” symptoms, such as irritability or aggression, risky or destructive behavior, hypervigilance, heightened startle reaction, difficulty concentrating, and difficulty sleeping.
+These include negative thoughts or feelings that began or worsened after the trauma, an inability to recall key features of the trauma, overly negative thoughts and assumptions about oneself or the world, exaggerated blame of self or others for causing the trauma, negative mood, decreased interest in activities, feeling isolated, and difficulty experiencing positive mood.
+Finally, there needs to be at least two “hyperarousal” symptoms, such as irritability or aggression, risky or destructive behaviour, hypervigilance, heightened startle reaction, difficulty concentrating, and difficulty sleeping.

+Symptoms must last for more than one month and cause significant distress or problems to the individual’s daily functioning.
 Symptoms must not be due to medication, substance use, or other illness.
-These symptoms must last for more than one month and cause significant distress or problems to the individual’s daily functioning.
-The latest World Health Organization’s International Classification of Diseases (ICD-11) also includes complex PTSD, which involves the core symptoms of PTSD plus disturbances in self organisation, affect dysregulation, negative self-concept, and disturbances in relationships.
+The latest World Health Organization’s International Classification of Diseases (ICD-11) also includes complex PTSD, which involves the core symptoms of PTSD plus disturbances in self organisation, mood dysregulation, negative self-concept, and disturbances in relationships.

 What is the evidence regarding diagnosis and detection of PTSD?

-Moderate to high quality evidence finds a small increase in the severity of PTSD symptoms in people exposed to DSM-5 nominated stressors of actual or threatened death or serious injury or of threat to the physical integrity of self or others, compared to people exposed to other stressors such as divorce, financial stress, or minor car accidents.
+Moderate to high quality evidence finds a small increase in the severity of PTSD symptoms in people exposed to DSM-5 nominated traumas of actual or threatened death or serious injury or of threat to the physical integrity of self or others compared to people exposed to other traumas such as divorce, financial stress, or minor car accidents.

 Around 24.5% of people diagnosed with PTSD have a delayed onset (>6 months post trauma), with most of these people experiencing earlier and milder subclinical symptoms.
 Delayed-onset PTSD is highest in professional groups and in those who experienced combat trauma (prevalence in both is around 40%).